kubecolor/kubecolor/themes/README.md

 If you want to share your custom theme, please open a Pull Request and:

-- explain in the PR what is the goal of the theme (Ex: simple esthetic, disability related, better efficiency to display informations,...)
+- explain in the PR what is the goal of the theme (Ex: simple esthetic, disability related, better efficiency to display information,...)
 - add a folder for your theme into the `themes` folder, and name it with name of your theme and either the `-dark` or `-light` suffix.
 Ex: `my-test-theme-dark`.
 - a screenshot of the end result as `.jpg` or `.png`
 - the `color.yaml` file that starts with comments with: